 Putting on the Breastplate

-In our Christian life, we must fight a daily battle against the accusations of the devil.
-How then do we fight against these accusations and respond by living in the truth of the Bible?
-When Satan tries to distract and condemn us with our imperfections, failures, and unworthiness, how do we respond in a way that keeps our focus on God and not ourselves?
-In this sermon, Dr. Lloyd-Jones explains how the breastplate of righteousness protects us from these accusations by reminding us of who we are in Christ Jesus.
-When the devil whispers to us that we are not worthy enough to pray or enter into the presence of a holy God, the breastplate of righteousness reminds us that we have been cleansed by the blood of Jesus through faith.
-When Satan points to the failures and mistakes of our past, making forgiveness feel impossible for us, the breastplate of righteousness reminds us that we have been forgiven of our sins and God’s holy righteousness covers us.
-The devil tries to put us in a state of condemnation, while the breastplate of righteousness keeps us from guilt and shame by showing us that we are a new creation in Christ Jesus our Lord.
+In the Christian life, one must fight a daily battle against the accusations of the devil.
+How then do they fight against these accusations and respond by living in the truth of the Bible?
+When Satan tries to distract and condemn them with their imperfections, failures, and unworthiness, how do they respond in a way that keeps their focus on God and not themselves?
+In this sermon on Ephesians 6:14 titled “Putting on the Breastplate,” Dr. Lloyd-Jones explains how the breastplate of righteousness protects the Christian from these accusations by reminding them of who they are in Christ Jesus.
+When the devil whispers to the Christian that they are not worthy enough to pray or enter into the presence of a holy God, the breastplate of righteousness reminds them that they have been cleansed by the blood of Jesus through faith.
+When Satan points to the failures and mistakes of one’s past, making forgiveness feel impossible, the breastplate of righteousness reminds them that they have been forgiven of their sins and God’s holy righteousness covers them.
+The devil tries to put the Christian in a state of condemnation, while the breastplate of righteousness keeps them from guilt and shame by showing that they are a new creation in Christ Jesus the Lord.

 About Dr. Martyn Lloyd-Jones